Selwonk

 —Early Careers Manager, Global Manufacturing Company

 • “I think I took four pages of notes during our session.
-It couldn’t have been more timely… this is a really transformational season in my role, and it gave me practical ways to be intentional going into it.
-I have a lot of confidence I’ll use the 𝗕𝗹𝘂𝗲𝗽𝗿𝗶𝗻𝘁 in many different ways.”
+It couldn’t have been more timely.
+This is a really transformational season in my role, and it gave me practical ways to be intentional going into it.
+I have a lot of confidence I’ll use what I learned in many different ways.”

 —Intern Program Team Leader, Manufacturing

-• “What really hit me was realizing this isn’t a skill gap — it’s an outdated IC reflex.
-Under pressure I’d think, ‘Maybe I’m not cut out for this.’
+• “What really hit me was realizing this wasn’t a skill gap — it was an outdated individual contributor reflex.
+Under pressure, I’d think, ‘Maybe I’m not cut out for this.’
 Naming that was transformative.
 It helped me catch myself slipping back into old reflexes and actually change how I respond.”

 —Early Talent Team Lead, Consumer Goods